 Step 2: Develop A Facebook Advertising Strategy

-Before you think about using your business page to advertise on Facebook and meet specific goals, you need to develop a Facebook advertising strategy.
+Before you consider using your business page to advertise on Facebook and meet specific goals, you must develop a Facebook advertising strategy.

 What Your Facebook Advertising Strategy Should Include

 Your Facebook ad strategy should include several items, including:

 A Specific Goal – What do you want your Facebook advertising to accomplish?
 Do you want a certain number of likes for your business page?
 Do you want to drive traffic to your website?
 Do you want to increase online sales, brand awareness, or even local sales?
 Figure out what you want to accomplish and set an objective for your advertising campaign.

 Knowledge of Your Target Audience – Your Facebook ad campaign will not succeed unless you reach the right people.
 Facebook makes it easy for you to target people at all levels, but that will not help if you do not know who fits the profile of your ideal consumer.
 Take the time to discover what demographics and interest groups your returning and ideal customers belong to.

 A Schedule – Haphazardly putting out content will not help you achieve your goal.
 It is essential to establish a schedule for your ad campaign.
 Determine start and end dates for your different Facebook advertising campaigns.
 Then create a plan for posts on your business page.
 Posts can be scheduled in advance.

 Leverage – To maximize your engagement opportunities on Facebook, you should leverage existing website traffic by putting a Facebook icon that can be seen and clicked, which will lead to your Facebook business page.
 You can also include a Facebook icon and email signature in your newsletters.

 Tracking – Plan a tracking schedule for your campaign so that you can measure its success.
 You want to check in on it at least weekly.